Credit Card Icon

 Troubleshoot Common Issues: Tips for Effective Use

-If you encounter issues while applying a stye warm compress, we understand that it can be frustrating.
-Here are some helpful tips to consider:
+If you encounter issues while applying a consistent routine for applying warm pads, we understand that it can be frustrating.
+Here are some tips to consider:

-• Inconsistent Application: For optimal results, maintaining a consistent routine for applying warm pads is essential.
+• Inconsistent Application: For optimal results, maintaining a consistent routine for applying warm compresses is essential.
 NYU Langone eye specialists recommend using a stye warm compress four to five times a day for effective treatment.
 Setting reminders can help you adhere to a regular routine, making it easier to care for your eyes.

 • Discomfort During Application: It’s common to feel discomfort while using the compress.
 If this happens, please remove it immediately.
 Adjusting the temperature or reducing the duration of application may be necessary to enhance your comfort and ensure a positive experience.